monimoyd/EndGameAssignment/README.md

 ![sand1](/doc_images/sand_1.png)   ![sand2](/doc_images/sand_2.png)     ![sand3](/doc_images/sand_3.png)
 ![sand4](/doc_images/sand_4.png)   ![sand5](/doc_images/sand_5.png)     ![sand6](/doc_images/sand_6.jpg.png)

+## a.
+Observation state space
 Observation state space consists of a image
--	Taking mask value of sand by taking 80x80 numpy array by taking 40 pixel around the car.
+-	80x80 numpy array is numpy array is constructre from sand by taking 40 pixels around the current car position
--	 A isosceles triangular shaped car (i.e. only two sides are equal ) rotated in the direction the car is moving is superimposed on the image.
-Isosceles triangle help in asymmetry
+-	 A isosceles triangule (i.e. only two sides are equal ) rotated in the direction the car is moving, is superimposed on the image.
+Isosceles triangle help in asymmetric in nature helps to find feature
--	 A numbered score representing what the car did in this step is also superimposed.
+-	 A numeric score (0-5)  representing what the car did in this step is also superimposed.
 Numbered scores are represented as per below table:

 | Number  | What the car did                                                                     |
 | ------- | ------------------------------------------------------------------------------------ |